 Organizational culture evolution is a challenge.
 That’s why – with 145,000 employees spread across 192 countries – the cultural transformation at Microsoft is nothing short of remarkable.
-Under the leadership of CEO Satya Nadella, the company has evolved into an organization that strives to truly put humans at the center.
+Under the leadership of current Microsoft CEO Satya Nadella, the company has evolved into an organization that strives to truly put humans at the center.

 In an exclusive Workhuman® interview, Joe Whittinghill, corporate vice president of talent, learning, and insights at Microsoft, shared some of the strategies, tactics, and insights that drove – and continue to drive – the company’s cultural transformation.